 Yeah, absolutely.
 There have been some that have been really really difficult.
-We've, I we built a electrolysis bath to strip all the metal harbor window hardware and everything completely down to bare metal and refinish it, which is a really great way to get rid of lead paint by the way, really safe way to just kind of liquefies off, and it's just wonderful.
-We built a wet sandblaster to blast the probably five or six layers of chipping lead paint off of our porch iron work.
+We've, I built an electrolysis bath to strip all the metal harbor window hardware and everything completely down to bare metal and refinish it, which is a really great way to get rid of lead paint by the way, really safe way to just kind of liquefies off, and it's just wonderful.
+We built a wet sandblaster to blast probably five or six layers of chipping lead paint off of our porch ironwork.
 And, you know, we do a lot of these things ourselves, because we're interested, but also because, but the size of that house that we have, we just wouldn't be able to afford or our money just really wouldn't go that far if we were to hire skilled laborers to do it.
 So we've just kind of taken on a lot of those skills ourselves, and have been careful and deliberate about how we do them and safely, I will say

 Keith Stachowiak 33:39

-But yeah, they're they're--my favorite moment was actually over this past summer.
-We all have the wood were, all the wood trim boards along the outside of the house were chipping badly hadn't been hadn't been painted in probably 25 years, and the finial on the top of the house was actually missing.
+But yeah, they're--my favorite moment was actually over this past summer.
+We all have the wood were, all the wood trim boards along the outside of the house were chipping badly hadn't been painted in probably 25 years, and the finial on the top of the house was actually missing.
 So we live it's-- the home, because you can't see a photo of it right now is, it's sort of a modified Tudor style.
 So there's a really big front gable, and the top of that Gable had a finial or a piece of vertical wood that was missing, and we actually found that it was missing since the 70s because the previous owner actually sketched out for us what it looked like because at the time he went up on a ladder 35 feet in the air and tore the rest of it down because it had rotted so badly.
-So we were able to actually recreate that out of a trunk of of salvaged Douglas fir, old growth fur and recreate it or recreate it, rebuild it and reinstall it actually on top of the house.
+So we were able to actually recreate that out of a trunk of salvaged Douglas fir, old-growth fur and recreate it or recreate it, rebuild it and reinstall it actually on top of the house.
 So we feel like that the crown of the house is now finally finally intact after all these years.
 But by way of doing, we actually scraped all the woodwork on the outside of the house by getting it articulating boom lift which was just a wonderful thing this summer.
 We were able to you know, just ride it around the house instead of building scaffolding or worrying about falling off a ladder, and so I spent, I spent about four weeks completely refinishing the outside of the house on this on this boom lift, which I kind of miss.

 Stacy Grinsfelder 35:04